 Many have realised this and used the pandemic as an opportunity to increase visibility and improve the way managers interact with teams.

-“The crisis has been an opportunity for organisations to build trust through transparency, and leadership have taken the opportunity to step up and become really visible.”
+“The crisis has been an opportunity for organisations to build trust through transparency.
+Leadership teams have taken the opportunity to step up and become really visible.”

 Chris Marshall, Communication Business Partner at Aggreko

 According to a study conducted by O.C.Tanner, a global specialist in corporate culture, there is a clear link between employee engagement and an increase in organisational and leadership transparency.

 Employees in the UK, US and Canada were surveyed, with the results indicating that increased transparency with employees since the start of the coronavirus outbreak led to an 85% rise in staff engagement.